Home Insurance for Converted Barns

 - Renovation insurance able to be included in your policy

 - Cover for barns that are also listed buildings

 - Average call centre answer time under 1 minute

 Converted barns have seen a huge surge in popularity in recent years, being a symbol of the modern ‘escape to the country’ lifestyle aspirations.
 If you are lucky enough to own a converted barn, or are thinking of doing so in the near future, then you will certainly need to consider the insurance implications and consult a specialist insurance provider for your barn conversion insurance needs.

 In recent years, planning laws surrounding the conversion of old farm buildings to residential dwellings have been relaxed, making it easier than ever to purchase a barn with permission already attached to turn it into your dream period property.
-The fact that barn conversions have become so popular and present multiple construction and renovation challenges that are not present in new build properties means that their conversion costs can be much higher than standard properties.
+The fact that barn conversions have become so popular, plus the multiple construction and renovation challenges that they present which are not present in new build properties, means that their conversion costs can be much higher than standard properties.

 More information on barn design and renovation can be found here.